shiftw041/shiftw041/README.md

 # Hi, I am shiftw👋 ![](https://komarev.com/ghpvc/?username=shiftw041&color=blue&style=flat-square)
 ## About Me
-My name is Wu Xuefei, a senior in school of Cyber Science and Engineering, Huazhong University of Science and Technology.
-I have been admitted as a master's degree candidate by the School of Software Technology, Zhejiang University.
+My name is Wu Xuefei, I hold a bachelor's degree from the School of Cyber Science and Engineering at Huazhong University of Science and Technology.
+I am now pursuing my master's degree in the School of Software Technology at Zhejiang University.

 I am enthusiastic about the prospect of furthering my studies in China.
 I have a clear interest as well as some research foundation in the field of **software engineering**, and I'd like to study usable algorithms in real systems.
 Also, I am equally open and curious about unfamiliar research areas.
 I believe that through further study and continuous learning, I can make continuous progress on the path of scientific research and explore more possibilities.